-SUMMER PUPAE You can order these NOW in advance
+SPRING and SUMMER PUPAE You can order these NOW in advance

 Large White Butterfly Pieris brassicae

-No longer the common butterfly it once was.
-Pupae are stored cool for the winter and normally hatch in May.
 The larvae feed on cabbage but also most Cruciferae which can be better and less smelly for captive rearing!
 Horseradish is ideal for its large leaves and other species include Rape, Mustard, Sweet Rocket, Turnip and Watercress.

 European Swallowtail Papilio machaon gorganus